Little Owl (Arapaho chief)

-Little Owl (Arapaho: Beah-at-sah-ah-tch-che) was a Northern Arapaho chief who signed the Treaty of Fort Laramie (1851).
+Beah-at-sah-ah-tch-che, known commonly as Little Owl was a Northern Arapaho chief who signed the Treaty of Fort Laramie (1851).
 Disturbed by the ways in which the United States government neglected to honor their promises made in the treaty, Little Owl refused to participate in discussion and signing of the Fort Wise Treaty.

 Life

 Little Owl was chief of the Long Legs band of the Northern Arapaho people.
 His relative, Sherman Sage, a later elder, described life among his family.
 People lived in family groups, generally of groupings of sisters.
 There were generally four bands of northern Arapaho: the Beavers, Greasy Faces, the Quick-to-anger, and the Long Legs or Antelopes.
 They lived a hunter-gatherer lifestyle who moved together in groups throughout the seasons.
 They gathered with other groups for hunting and ceremonies, like the Sun Dance.
 There was one chief for each band and a head chief, usually of the Long Legs band.
 The head chief negotiated with leaders of other Native American tribes and whites.
 The head chief "possessed great influence over the whole; that his mandates were uniformly characterized by discretion and propriety, and were regarded by his subjects as inviolable laws."
 Little Owl followed Bear Claw as head chief.
 Little Owl's successor was Medicine Man.